-Neither the delivery of this Base Prospectus nor the offering, sale or delivery of any Notes shall in any circumstances imply that the information contained herein concerning the Issuer is correct at any time subsequent to the date hereof or that any other information supplied in connection with the Programme is correct as of any time subsequent to the date indicated in the document containing the same.
-The Arrangers and Dealers, the Trustee and the Agents expressly do not undertake to review the financial condition or affairs of the Issuer during the life of the Programme or to advise any investor in the Notes of any information coming to their attention.
+Neither the delivery of this Base Prospectus nor the offering, sale or delivery of any Notes shall in any circumstances imply that the information contained herein concerning the Issuer is correct at any time subsequent to the date hereof or that any other information supplied in connection with the Programme is correct as of any time subsequent to the date indicated in the document containing the same or that there has been no adverse change, or any event reasonably likely to involve any adverse change, in the condition (financial or otherwise) of the Issuer since the date of this Base Prospectus.
+The Dealers, the Trustee and the Agents expressly do not undertake to review the financial condition or affairs of the Issuer during the life of the Programme or to advise any investor in the Notes of any information coming to their attention.

-This Base Prospectus does not constitute an offer to sell or the solicitation of an offer to buy any Notes in the United States or in any jurisdiction to any person to whom it is unlawful to make the offer or solicitation in such jurisdiction.
+This Base Prospectus does not constitute an offer to sell or the solicitation of an offer to buy any Notes in any jurisdiction to any person to whom it is unlawful to make the offer or solicitation in such jurisdiction.
 The distribution of this Base Prospectus and the offer or sale of Notes may be restricted by law in certain jurisdictions.
-None of the Issuer or the Arrangers and Dealers represent that this Base Prospectus may be lawfully distributed, or that any Notes may be lawfully offered, in compliance with any applicable registration or other requirements in any such jurisdiction, or pursuant to an exemption available thereunder, or assume any responsibility for facilitating any such distribution or offering.
-In particular, no action has been taken by the Issuer or the Arrangers and Dealers which is intended to permit a public offering of any Notes or distribution of this Base Prospectus in any jurisdiction where action for that purpose is required.
+None of the Issuer or the Dealers represents that this Base Prospectus may be lawfully distributed, or that any Notes may be lawfully offered, in compliance with any applicable registration or other requirements in any such jurisdiction, or pursuant to an exemption available thereunder, or assume any responsibility for facilitating any such distribution or offering.
+In particular, no action has been taken by the Issuer or the Dealers which is intended to permit a public offering of any Notes or distribution of this Base Prospectus in any jurisdiction where action for that purpose is required.
 Accordingly, no Notes may be offered or sold, directly or indirectly, and none of this Base Prospectus, any advertisement or other offering material may be distributed or published in any jurisdiction, except under circumstances that will result in compliance with any applicable laws and regulations.
 Persons into whose possession this Base Prospectus or any Notes may come must inform themselves about, and observe, any such restrictions on the distribution of this Base Prospectus and the offering and sale of Notes.
-In particular, there are restrictions on the distribution of this Base Prospectus and the offer or sale of Notes in the Dubai International Financial Centre, Japan, the Kingdom of Saudi Arabia, Malaysia, the Republic of Italy, the United Arab Emirates (excluding the Dubai International Financial Centre), the United Kingdom and the United States.
+In particular, there are restrictions on the distribution of this Base Prospectus and the offer or sale of Notes in the Dubai International Financial Centre, the EEA, Japan, the Kingdom of Bahrain, the Kingdom of Saudi Arabia, Malaysia, the Republic of Italy, State of Qatar (including the Qatar Financial Centre), Singapore, the United Arab Emirates (excluding the Dubai International Financial Centre), the United Kingdom and the United States.
 Please see "Subscription and Sale and Transfer and Selling Restrictions".